2jun0/yt-caption-checker/README.md

 [한국어 보기](README_KO.md)

-Add a subtitle tag to the video in the language you want.
+Add a subtitle tag language that you want on the video thumbnail in the YouTube.

 ## Showcase
 ![Showcase Videos](asset/showcase_videos.jpg)